feather-design-system/feather-design-system/docs/Guides/Typography/README.md

 pre: "@featherds/styles"
 description: "Rich type and powerful messaging."
 lang: en-US
-tags: ["Typography", "component"]
+tags: ["Typography", "guide"]
-menu: components
+menu: guides
 ---

 Typography styles are applied to some [elements](#elements) by default when including `@featherds/styles`.
 All typography styles are exposed through `SCSS` mixins and should be how all typography styles are consumed.